japinell/KU-CBC-Project-3-WMS/README.md

 I WANT to be able to pick inventory from locations in my warehouse for dispatch purposes SO THAT I can keep track of my inventory, fullfill my sales orders, and make better use of the available pickers and inventory lots in the warehouse
 ```

+For additional features to be deployed in a future release, please check the [Project Kanban](https://github.com/japinell/KU-CBC-Project-3-WMS/projects/1).

 ## Acceptance Criteria